tupleblog/tupleblog.github.io/README.md

 ### Using drafts
 [Drafts](http://jekyllrb.com/docs/drafts/) is a useful feature of Jekyll.
 To use drafts, first we don't need the date on file name of the post and second we need to place it in `_drafts` folder.
 After that you can work with drafts by running Jekyll with flag `--drafts`.
 This blog uses bundler and normally we run by `bundle exec jekyll serve`, thus if you need to see draft as a latest post you need to run `bundle exec jekyll serve --drafts`.

+### Start writing
+After cloning repo you can start writing a post.
+To be able to see how it would look like when served you need to install some of the requirements.

+Go to tupleblog repo and run `npm install` to install all required node modules.
+Then run `bundle install` to install all required gems, and you are good to go.
+By default we run jekyll by `bundle exec jekyll serve --watch --drafts`, but by now I've included [Gulp to help in live-reloading](https://nvbn.github.io/2015/06/19/jekyll-browsersync/), so to observe how the blog looks like you need to do 2 things.

+- go to `_config.yml` and then go to line 9.
+Do following comments there.
+- run `gulp` and the blog is served!

 ### Members
 - [Titipat Achakulvisut (My)](http://titipata.github.io)
 - [Tulakan Ruangrong (Tul)](https://github.com/bluenex)